wilsonzlin/wilsonl.in-docs/src/ooml/Introduction/Welcome.md

 Welcome to the documentation for ooml!

-The documentation is laid out into categories.

-For a quick start into ooml development, read the *Introduction* and *Fundamentals* categories.
-They will explain most of the concepts and techniques required to develop even large-scale web apps.

-For people who want to learn more about the advanced, nuanced parts of ooml, reading the articles in any of the other categories, not necessarily in order, will be useful.

-If you notice a mistake or have comments, please send them using the feedback tool, accessible in the menu exposed by the button in the top right.
+If you notice a mistake or have comments, please send them using the feedback tool, by clicking the Feedback link at the top right of every page.

 **Quick links:**